bchugg/bchugg.github.io/_research_notes/testing-forecasters.md

 \end{equation}
 $$

 That is, $$S_t$$ is just the likelihood ratio between $$Q_t$$ and $$P_t$$.
 (This phenomenon holds much more generally: When testing simple nulls vs simple alternatives---implicitly what we're doing here---the optimal Kelly bet is always the likelihood ratio.
-One can derive this using Gibb's inequality instead of calculus.
+One can derive this using Gibbs' inequality instead of calculus.
 Glenn Shafer wrote a [JRSSB discussion paper](https://rss.onlinelibrary.wiley.com/doi/abs/10.1111/rssa.12647) about this. )

 Now, this was all done assuming a particular alternative $$Q_t$$.
 But usually we don't have a particular alternative in mind; we just want to make money if the forecaster is wrong.
 What do we do?

 One option is to try and learn a particular distribution.
-Our choice of $$Q_t$$ be can be $$\calF_{t-1}$$ measurable, so we can use information about what has happened in prior rounds to learn it.
+Our choice of $$Q_t$$ can be $$\calF_{t-1}$$ measurable, so we can use information about what has happened in prior rounds to learn it.
 This is sometimes called the "plug-in" method in game-theoretic statistics.
 Here, however, it's not that appropriate---it's not obvious there is a distribution to learn.
 Reality can behave differently all the time; it's not conforming to a distribution.

 (Incidentally, we're taking part in a longstanding debate in statistics between the Neyman-Pearson school and the Fisherian school about whether hypothesis testing requires that an alternative distribution be specified, or whether one can talk sensibly about evidence against the null without any alternative.
 Sometimes, as is the case here, there's no "true" alternative and we construct one only for instrumental purposes.
 So we seem to come down on the side of Fisher.)